Baptistemontan/leptos_i18n/docs/book/src/declare/08_formatters.md

 `IntoIcuDateTime` is a trait to turn a value into a `impl icu::datetime::input::DateTimeInput` which is a trait used by `icu` to format datetimes.
 The `IntoIcuDateTime` trait is currently implemented for `T: DateTimeInput<Calendar = AnyCalendar>`.
 You can use `icu::datetime::DateTime`, or implement that trait for anything you want.

+Enable the "format_datetime" feature to use the datetime formatter.

 ### Arguments

 There is two arguments at the moment for the datetime formatter: `date_length` and `time_length` that behave exactly the same at the one above.